mac-comp127-s24-alhashim/project-bryant_luna_liam/README.md

 ![Sunflower](/upscaled/SUNFLOWER_UPSCALED.png)

 ## Defend Your Home From Zombies!
+Click on a seed packet, then click on a tile to place a plant!
 Plant your chosen plants strategically to fend off the waves of zombies advancing towards your home.
 The peashooter shoots peas, the potatomine and cherrybomb create explosions, and the wallnut serves as a shield.
 Use a combination of offensive and defensive plants to protect your territory!
+Use the shovel to remove a plant by clicking on it then clicking on the plant to remove.
 - ![Peashooter](/upscaled/PEASHOOTER_UPSCALED.png) ![Wall-nut](/upscaled/WALLNUT_UPSCALED.png)
 - ![Potato Mine](/upscaled/POTATOMINE_UPSCALED.png) ![Cherry Bomb](/upscaled/CHERRYBOMB_UPSCALED.png)